OfferZen-Community/iot_robots-activity-pubsub_with_javascript/readme.md

 We're here to help!
 If you get stuck, please ask for help on Make Slack in your team channel and tag a Make Master, @dan or @nic.
 You can also DM us, but it's more useful to keep comms public so that other team members can benefit too.

-You can also `git checkout solution` to see a working solution, but you probably don't want to do that until you've solved it yourself ;)
+You can also `git checkout play` to play with fully working code, but you likely want to try write your own version first :)

 ## Resources and further reading